jsimpson/github-organization-reports/README.md

 ## What does it do?

 It pulls down all of your orgainzations members and repositories.
 It then analyzes repository events and correlates them back to your users.
-It updates 2 pertinent fields: `active` state (`last_activity >= CUTOFF`, in days) and `last_activity` of the organization repository event that user.
-It puts all of this information to to a CSV.
+It updates 2 pertinent fields: `active` state (`last_activity >= CUTOFF`, in days) and `last_activity` of the organization repository event for that user.
+It puts all of this information to a CSV.

 ## Set up